Back to Blog

 injection molding servo pump VFD

-Internal PID control
+Internal PID Control

-There are many ways the pump control can be handled.
+There are many ways hydraulic pump control can be handled.
 Historically, the PID control was handled in the PLC or a dedicated pump controller and the VFD was simply given a speed command.
 But another implementation is to let the VFD manage the PID control for the hydraulic drive.
 In this arrangement, a PLC or machine controller would provide the drive with an analog input for the desired pressure setpoint.
 A 2nd analog signal which measures the actual pressure is used as feedback in the control and is also fed to the drive.

-Other KEB drive features
+Other KEB Drive Features

 In addition to ASCL/SCL motor control and an internal PID function, KEB drives are ideal for injection molding hydraulic pump applications because they offer SIL3 rated safety functionality like Safe-Torque-Off.
-Additionally, high speed Ethernet bus options like EtherCAT can be used which boast 500µs (F6-K) scan times and can be easily integrated with the machine controller.
+Additionally, high speed Ethernet bus options like EtherCAT can be used which boast 500µs scan times and can be easily integrated with the machine controller.

 In addition to the standard fan cooled design, liquid cooled heatsinks are available which allow the drives to output more power for a given frame size.